toshke/workshop-big-blue-button-aws/Step2.md

 where SSM may connect initially, but not respond.

-Once you have logged into the server, you can trail the server setup log, by executing following command
+Once you have logged into the server, you can tail the server setup log, by executing following command

 ```bash